-Figure 6: Wells-next-the-Sea parish, the neighbourhood area (source: Parish Online, with own annotations).
+Figure 4: Wells-next-the-Sea parish, the neighbourhood area (source: Parish Online, with own annotations).
 Blue line denotes parish boundary.

-- 2.2 The Town is surrounded by attractive countryside which boasts a number of international wildlife designations such as a Ramsar site, Sites of Special Scientific Interest (SSSI), Special Protection Areas (SPA) and a Marine Special Area of Conservation (SAC).
-The area is a popular tourist location due to its beach, sand dunes and marshes together with the high-quality built heritage. - 2.3 The civil parish has an area of 16.31 km2 (6.30 sq. mi) and in 2001 had a population of 2,451, reducing to 2,165 at the 2011 census.
+- 2.2 The Town is surrounded by attractive countryside which boasts a number of international wildlife designations such as a Ramsar site, Sites of Special Scientific Interest (SSSI) and Special Protection Areas (SPA).
+The area is a popular tourist location due to its beach, sand dunes and marshes together with the high-quality built heritage. - 2.3 The civil parish has an area of 16.31 km (6.30 sq mi) and in 2001 had a population of 2,451, reducing to 2,165 at the 2011 census.
 Nearby villages include Blakeney, Burnham Market, Burnham Thorpe, Holkham and Walsingham all of which are popular with holiday makers and second homeowners.
 The major landowner in the parish is the Holkham Estate (the seat of the Earl of Leicester) and is based in nearby Holkham Hall.